jkmackie/House-Prices/README.md

 Also, engineering more high correlation features will improve model accuracy.
 I suspect affluent buyers pay a big premium for high condition houses over low condition.
 Conversely, low-end buyers may pay a small premium for high condition over low condition.
 Maybe a feature averaging price by Neighborhood/Condition will capture buyer price sensitivity.
 ***
 #### <ins>Result</ins>
-The posted Iowa Houses model, the .ipynb notebook, scored 0.1191 on Kaggle.
-This is top quarter on the Leaderboard.
+The posted Iowa Houses model, the .ipynb notebook, scored 0.11724 on Kaggle.
+This is top 20% on the Leaderboard.